matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 The library provides a convenient way to integrate zkSync checkout flow into any website.

-The main export of the library is `CheckoutManager` class, which must be instantiated separately for each checkout.
+The main export of the library is the `CheckoutManager` class, which must be instantiated separately for each checkout.

 The library also exports `Constants`, `Types`, `Utils`.
-These export constants, type definitions and type guards, collection of the utilities.
+These export constants, type definitions and type guards, as well as some utility functions.

 It also exports functions that might be commonly used:

 - `estimateBatchFee` is used to estimate the fee for a batch of transactions.
 - `wait` is used to wait until a batch of transactions is either committed or verified.
 - `getState` is used to get the state of a zkSync account.
-- `checkEnoughBalance` is used to check if the user has enough balance to proceed to the checkout.
+- `checkEnoughBalance` is used to check if the user has sufficient balance to proceed to the checkout.

 Note that the library might also export other functions or classes.
 However, you should not use functions or classes that are not mentioned in the reference.
 These are exported for internal use and are unstable, so they can be removed at